ilsteri/AidData_geoparser/README.md

 More discussion about the method evaluation and its’ results can be found from my master’s thesis, *Geoparsing foreign development assistance projects of Madagascar*.

-Google, friends, and ChatGPT4 were consultated for help in some code sections.
+Google, friends, and ChatGPT4 were consulted for help in some code sections.

 ## Codes in repository:
 Codes contain all the information needed so they work as stand alone.
 For better accessibility they are cut in sections so the user can proceed step by step.